How I Write

 Stay fit with a loll in the pool or by joining the elderly for a game of water volleyball, perhaps followed by a ‘2-4-1’ pork chop dinner and an evening watching the ‘5th best David Bowie impersonator on the island’.
 Soon you will be ready.

 A writer must, by definition, write, lest he becomes a bum.
 And yet, if you do not service your inner bum (not like that) you may never find the spark that ignites the carburettor of your mind.
-I can only hope these insights into my practice allow you, too, to get started and, with your engine running, enable you to reach your destination.
+I can only hope these insights into my practice allow you, too, to get your engine running and reach your destination.
 Good luck.

 What’s that?
 The writing?
 Oh, I just bash it all out a couple of hours before it’s due, like everyone else.